avanwinkle/synthea/README.md

 ```
 $ git clone https://github.com/avanwinkle/synthea.git
 $ cd synthea
-$ npm install
+$ yarn install
 ```

 Then, from the same folder, Synthea can be run from the source code:
 ```
-$ npm start
+$ yarn start
 ```

-It is *slightly* faster to boot up Synthea via the Electron binary (rather than going through npm), so if you're developing seriously it is recommended to install Electron globally.
+It is *slightly* faster to boot up Synthea via the Electron binary (rather than going through yarn), so if you're developing seriously it is recommended to install Electron globally.
 ```
 $ npm install -g electron
 ```